Policies for Workload Identity Manager¶

 - Sign in to Venafi Control Plane.

-- Click Policies > Firefly Issuance Policies.
+- Click Policies > Workload Issuance Policies.

 - On the Policies page, click New.